Defluencer/dit/linked-data/README.md

     ]
 }
 ```
-- Content: list of IPLD links to some media content.

 ## Comments
+A map of a user comments keyed by content.

+### IPLD Schemas
+- Comments: Map,
+    - Keys: CIDs of the content being commented on.
-Map of all comments.
+    - Values: list of IPLD link to comments.
 ```
 {
     "comments": [